ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     the user for every shard with :math:`p>f`.

-This strategy has a known limitation: It systematically adds less noise to the dataset than requested when :math:`p` sufficiently large.
+This strategy has a known limitation: It systematically adds less noise to the dataset than requested when :math:`p` is sufficiently large.
 This is obvious when :math:`p>F`, but it can happen even when :math:`p\le F`.
 Here's why:

 Due to random fluctuation between the shards, sometimes we will have